 So it may shock you, and undoubtedly cause more sleepless nights, to learn that Michael Myers’s origin has roots based on real-life events.

 In the 2003 documentary Halloween: A Cut Above the Rest, Carpenter revealed that the iconic character was inspired by his own personal experiences after visiting a mental institution and meeting an unidentified boy.

 “I had a class—psychology or something—and we visited a mental institution,” the director said.
 “We visited the most serious, mentally ill patients.
 And there was this kid, he must have been 12 or 13, and he literally had this look.”

 “This blank, pale emotionless face.
 Blackest eyes.
 The devil’s eyes.
-I spent eight years trying to reach him and then another seven trying to keep him locked up, because I realised what was living behind that boys’ eyes was purely and simply evil.”
+I spent eight years trying to reach him and then another seven trying to keep him locked up because I realized what was living behind that boy’s eyes was purely and simply evil.”

-As you can see, Michael Myer’s origins aren’t entirely fictional; some of his backstory is based on real life.
-However, saying that, Carpenter did cite another character that also played a part in Michael’s creation.
+As you can see, Michael’s origins aren’t entirely fictional; some of his backstories are based on real life.
+However, Carpenter did cite another character that also played a part in Michael’s creation.